Sociology Major

 SOC 495Senior Thesis3

-Experiential learning: Includes study abroad, internship, study tour, or service learning3
+One experiential learning class is required and can include: study abroad, internship, study tour, or service learning.0-3

 Major Electives: 18 credits worth of SOC courses numbered above 10218